 Dr Arrowsmith is interested in anything connected with the history of cultural exchange between different parts of the world, especially between Asia and Europe, and between Southern Asia and Eastern Asia.

 His first book, Modernism and the Museum: Asian, African and Pacific Art and the London Avant Garde (OUP 2011), demonstrates that many of the core ideas we associate with the beginnings of Modernist art and literature in the West were actually inspired by items of visual art from other parts of the world that were available to such key figures as Ezra Pound, Jacob Epstein and TE Hulme via London’s museums.

 Dr Arrowsmith’s most recent book is a first edition of The Face of the Buddha by the English poet and literary critic William Empson.
 Lost for sixty years, this idiosyncratic discussion of international Buddhist art is the only book of Empson’s never previously to have been published.
 Dr Arrowsmith’s substantial introduction to the text and extensive notes make this important work accessible to fans of Empson and to those interested in Asian art alike.
-It will be published in January 2015 by OUP with a preface by Partha Mitter and more than a hundred illustrations.
+It will be published in June 2016 by OUP with a preface by Partha Mitter and more than a hundred illustrations.

 Dr Arrowsmith has also written numerous articles on topics as diverse as Imagist poetry, Myanmar monasticism, Buddhist sculpture, and the Indian modernist painter Angelo da Fonseca.